bwilken01/bwilken01.github.io/_posts/2026-05-20-image-search-engine.md

 It would be beneficial to come up with a way to quantify the quality of the search results.
 This could come from customer feedback, or from click-through rates on the site.

-Here we utilised VGG16.
+Here we utilized VGG16.
 It would be worthwhile testing other available pre-trained networks such as ResNet, Inception, and the DenseNet networks.

 <br>
 <br>